markf94/rigetti_training_material/README.md

 # Rigetti Training Day I
 [![Twitter](https://img.shields.io/twitter/url/https/github.com/markf94/rigetti_training_material/blob/master/README.md.svg?style=social)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2Fmarkf94%2Frigetti_training_material%2Fblob%2Fmaster%2FREADME.md)

 This repository contains all necessary material for the first Rigetti training day at the [Creative Destruction Lab Quantum Machine Learning](https://www.creativedestructionlab.com/streams/quantum2018/) stream 2018/2019.
+The solutions to the Jupyter notebooks can be found [here](https://github.com/markf94/rigetti_training_solutions).

-The training was organised by [Rigetti Computing](https://www.rigetti.com/) and jointly conducted by [Tomas Babej](https://www.linkedin.com/in/tbabej/) and [Mark Fingerhuth](https://www.linkedin.com/in/mark-fingerhuth/).
+The training was organised by [Rigetti Computing](https://www.rigetti.com/) and all of the training material was jointly created and presented by [Tomas Babej](https://www.linkedin.com/in/tbabej/) and [Mark Fingerhuth](https://www.linkedin.com/in/mark-fingerhuth/).

 ## Timetable

 ### 900 - 915: Introduction by Peter Wittek

 ### 915 - 1000: Lecture I Introduction to universal quantum computing
+Unfortunately, we cannot publish this slide deck.
+Please watch [Will Zeng's talk](https://skillsmatter.com/skillscasts/11929-programming-the-world-s-first-quantum-computers-using-forest) for the content of this lecture.

 - _Why program a quantum computer_
 - _The fundamentals of universal quantum computing_